Oslandia/workshop-3d/data/02_integrate.md

 Cropping and reprojecting
 -------------------------

-We are only interested with a small extend of the downloaded data.
-The zone of interest are in the directory zones.
+We are only interested with a small extent of the downloaded data.
+The zones of interest are in the directory 'zones'.

 Moreover we want to have data in the same coordinate system (namely EPG:3946).
 We will use the GDAL/OGR command line tools to manipulate our data.

-To get the extend we are interested in can be obtained with:
+To get the extent we are interested in can be obtained with:

     ogrinfo -al zones | grep Extent